 7. Make them Interactive

-If you can make the composition books interactive, you will have more buy-in from your students because they are actively engaged in making their notebook.
+If you can make the composition books interactive, you will have more buy-in from your students because they are actively engaged in making their notebooks.
 You can read more about how we use interactive notebooks in our classroom here.

 Do you use composition books in your classroom?
 How do you use them?
 Do you have a fun tip to share?
 Be sure to leave a comment if you do.